koenrane/KR-new-site/content/welcome-to-the-pond.md

 [^hash]: I might want to use [linked timestamping](https://en.wikipedia.org/wiki/Linked_timestamping) to provide you with cryptographic assurance that I am not fudging my tracks to cover embarrassing mis-predictions.
-But I have _so many other to-do's for the website!_
+But I have _so_ many other to-do's for the website.

-[^history]: It's possible for me to modify the `git` history.
-I guess you'll have to take my word that I won't do that.
-Plus, getting caught would be embarrassing.